RegisSalesRA/RegisSalesRA/README.md

 # Heyooo 👋

 - My name is Régis 😎
-- i am from 🇧🇷Brazil🇧🇷
+- i am from 🇧🇷Brazil 🇧🇷

 I am A Python Developer that has been working as a developer since 2019.👨🏽‍💻